wynksaiddestroy/py_stringmatching/README.md

 # py-stringmatching
-A comprehensive and scalable string matching library in python
+py_stringmatching is an open-source BSD-licensed Python library for string matching.
+Our goal is to provide a comprehensive set of string similarity measures in Python.

 Important links:
  * Installation: http://anhaidgroup.github.io/py_stringmatching/Installation.html